Jason Allen 13/11/19

-Daffodil Mulligan | Richard Corrigan’s new Old Street restaurant
+Daffodil Mulligan | Hearty Irish Fare in Old Street

 And as for the name?
 It’s a reference to a real person, Daffodil Mulligan, who was the daughter of street seller Biddy Mulligan, both of whom have been immortalised in folk songs over the years.